fordprefect480/owensymes-hugo/blog/content/projects/timey.md

 ![Azure Static Web Apps CI/CD](https://github.com/fordprefect480/timey/workflows/Azure%20Static%20Web%20Apps%20CI/CD/badge.svg)

+The goals I set for myself were:
+* to learn about Blazor WebAssembly,
+* keep UI as minimal as possible, and
+* make as easy to use as possible.

-Tweaking as I go.
-Currently just converts from the default datetime formats used by SQL Server Management Studio and Azure Application Insights since these are what I find I need to convert from the most.
+Still tweaking as I go.
+My MVP was to handle the default datetime formats used by SQL Server Management Studio and Azure Application Insights since these are what I find I need to convert the most.
+Eventually it will recognise anything that looks remotely like a datetime.

 Try for yourself at: https://utc.owen.nz